river24/podircast/README.md

 # podircast

-A simple PHP script to serve a podcast feed with audio files under the directory.
+A simple PHP script to serve a podcast feed with audio files in a directory.

 ---